Feyerabend/vm/jvm2/README.md

 ## pool

-If we isolate the referenced parts from the __constant pool__, then we can split them into relevant parts.
+If we isolate the referenced parts from the __constant pool__, then we can split them into relevant parts where the second part is the relevant Python code from `main.py`.

 #### a. get static
 ```console